Camtar/Contractor-Web-App/Documentation/Coding Standards/README.txt

-Contains the link for Coding standard for PHP5.
+Contains the links for Coding standard for Java and AngularJS.